marcomorain/clojure-lint/README.md

 # clojure-lint A Clojure Linter For VS Code

-`clojure-link` is an extension for [VS Code](https://code.visualstudio.com/) that lints Clojure files.
+`clojure-lint` is an extension for [VS Code](https://code.visualstudio.com/) that lints Clojure files.

 ## Features